geovicco-dev/bhoonidhi-downloader/README.md

 ## Features

+1. Allows secure login to Bhoonidhi Portal with session management for subsequent operations.
-- Search for openly available satellite scenes from Bhoonidhi portal based on bounding box coordinates, date range, and satellite/sensor
+2. Capable of searching for scenes using bounding box coordinates (lat/lon), filter by date range and specific satellite and sensor types
+3. Displays all available satellites and sensors from Bhoonidhi Archive along withtheir availability, spatial resolution, and access level.
+4. Automatically filters for and displays only open data scenes available for direct download.
-- View search results in tabular format with metadata and quicklook images
+5. Presents search results along with metadata and quicklook images (clickable links) in a formatted table.
-- Download recent scenes that are available via direct download
+6. Ability to export search results as CSV, JSON, or Markdown table.
+7. Multi-scene downloads - Users can choose specific scenes to download from the search results

 ![alt text](docs/image.png)